department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 - Retiring (Taking care of my health)
 - Aging (Managing my declining health)

-The purpose of this research is to find out whether we’ve met these goals:
+The purpose of this research is to **get feedback on the content** in the PACT Act Wizard by finding out whether we’ve met these goals:

 - The **questions drafted for the PACT Act Wizard are clear and easy** enough for Veterans (or family members seeking information on behalf of a Veteran) to understand and confidently answer.